-There are several ways to help readers understand distance and map scale.
+There are several ways to help readers understand the distance and map scale.

 Maps are generally never the same scale as the real world.
-This is why cartographers use scale bars that compares a map distance to an actual distance.
+This is why cartographers use scale bars that compare a map distance to an actual distance.

 Not only do scale bars, ratio and stated scales can also show size and distance in a way that people understand, but inset maps help understand map scale.